 Art/Work has writers and actors on several TV series, as well as feature writers making movies for major studios.
 The company also represents comedians who tour nationally and internationally.
 Spencer has been a manager for 10 years.
 He loves to watch TV, and even sleeps sometimes.

-With 35+ years experience, Kathie Fong Yoneda has worked for Paramount, Universal, 20th Century Fox, and Disney, focusing on analysis and development of live action/animated film, television, novels, adaptations, and web series projects.
+With 35+ years experience, Kathie Fong Yoneda has worked for Paramount, Universal, Fox, and Disney, focusing on analysis and development of live action and animated film, television, novels, adaptations, and web series projects.
 Her career includes exec posts with Disney, Touchstone, Island Pictures and Disney TV Animation.

-Kathie also team-teaches with author/consultant, Linda Seger, Pamela Wallace (writer-producer, co-writer of Oscar-winning WITNESS), Carole Kirschner (author, CBS TV exec) and Pamela Jaye Smith (author, writer-producer, creator of MYTHWORKS).
+Kathie is a mentor for the Rocaberti Writers Retreat and also team-teaches with author/consultant, Linda Seger, Pamela Wallace (writer-producer, co-writer of Oscar- winning WITNESS), Carole Kirschner (author, CBS TV exec) and Pamela Jaye Smith (author, writer-producer, creator of MYTHWORKS).

-Kathie’s clientele includes several award-winning writers.
-The Script Selling Game (2nd edition) is used in screenwriting curricula in universities worldwide.
-She also co-exec produced the cable series Beyond the Break and is on the Advisory Board for IMAGO (French Production Company) and LAWEBFEST.
+Her clientele includes several award-winning writers and her book, The Script Selling Game (2nd edition), is used in screenwriting curricula in universities worldwide.
+She was Co-Exec-Producer on the series Beyond the Break, Associate Producer on the web series drama The Big O, Executive Producer on the upcoming short film Thirty Minutes and is on the Advisory Board for IMAGO (French Production Company) and LAWEBFEST.

 James Crawford is the Executive Director of Development at Engage Entertainment, which has developed and produced seven movies for Hallmark Channel over the past three years.
 He was the supervising producer for The Rooftop Christmas Tree (UPTV), and Associate Producer on Sleigh Bells Ring (Hallmark) and has developed several 1-hour television series pitches, primarily for high-end cable.